The-MMORPG-Project/website/.github/CONTRIBUTING.md

 Fork the repository and create a pull request when you want to merge a change.

+### Working on Active Issues

+1. Remember to pull from master often to avoid merge conflicts
+2. If you have contributor permissions, assign yourself to the issue you are working on

 ### Opening an Issue

 1. Gather as much information as you can about the topic